 The Mobile Outreach Van provides basic necessities and critical support services to women living on the streets.
-Languille Shelter and Hawkes Residence provide crises and bridge housing to women experiencing homelessness.
+Languille Shelter and Hawkes Residence provide crisis and bridge housing to women experiencing homelessness.
 Angel Guardian Home and Farley House, offer women and their children the opportunity to rebuild their lives through transitional and long-term housing, education and training, and employment services.
 We serve over 1,500 women and children each year in a spirit of dignity and love through our outreach efforts as well as through our four residences.

 All Good Shepherd Center residents must be committed to getting their lives back on track by following our program guidelines.
 For these women, we provide a safe and supportive environment to begin rebuilding their lives.

 Services are provided without regard to race, religion or ethnicity and religious participation is not required.